valora-inc/wallet/packages/mobile/README.md

 We use [Detox][detox] for E2E testing.
 In order to run the tests locally, you must have the proper emulator set up.
 Follow the instructions in [e2e/README.md][e2e readme].

-Once setup is done, you can buil the tests with `yarn e2e:build:android-release` or `yarn e2e:build:ios-release`.
+Once setup is done, you can build the tests with `yarn e2e:build:android-release` or `yarn e2e:build:ios-release`.
 Once test build is done, you can run the tests with `yarn e2e:test:android-release` or `yarn e2e:test:ios-release`.
 If you want to run a single e2e test: `yarn e2e:test:ios-release Exchange.spec.js -t "Then Buy CELO"`